Emmanuelluxury/Stellar-Save/README.md

-# Stellar-Save — Rotational Savings on Stellar
+# Stellar-Save-Frontend — Rotational Savings on Stellar

 **A decentralized rotational savings and credit association (ROSCA) built on Stellar Soroban smart contracts.**

 Stellar Save is a traditional community-based savings system where members contribute a fixed amount regularly, and each member receives the total pool on a rotating basis.
 This project brings this time-tested financial mechanism to the blockchain, making it transparent, trustless, and accessible globally.

-## 🎯 What is Stellar-Save?
+## 🎯 What is Stellar-Save-Frontend?

-Stellar-Save is a rotating savings and credit association (ROSCA) common in Nigeria and across Africa.
+Stellar-Save-Frontend is a rotating savings and credit association (ROSCA) common in Nigeria and across Africa.
 Members:
 - Form a group with a fixed contribution amount
 - Contribute the same amount each cycle (e.g., weekly or monthly)
 - Take turns receiving the full pool of contributions